-Feb.
-2020 – In case you missed it, the American Heart Association (AHA) published updates to select parts of 2015 guidelines for first aid, cardiopulmonary resuscitation (CPR) and emergency cardiovascular care (ECC) in late 2019.
+In case you missed it, the American Heart Association (AHA) published updates to select parts of 2015 guidelines for first aid, cardiopulmonary resuscitation (CPR), and emergency cardiovascular care (ECC) in late 2019.

-In this 3-part series, we aim to tell you, the “safety pro” in charge of a workplace first aid program or first responder team(s), exactly what you need to know about the changes that were made to the 2019 AHA guidelines.
+In this 3-part series we aim to tell you, the safety professional in charge of a workplace first aid program or first responder team, exactly what you need to know about the changes that were made to 2019 AHA guidelines.
 First thing’s first: Which guidelines were updated?
 Which ones matter to health & safety professionals in industry?
 And, what’s OSHA got to say about it?

 All Guidelines Updated